How defibrillators work explained simply

 Automated External Defibrillator (AED)

-The success of defibrillation is highly dependent on how soon after fibrillation that the defibrillation current is given.
+The success of defibrillation is highly dependent on how soon after fibrillation the defibrillation current is given.
 Literally, every second counts.

-In the past, if someone had ventricular fibrillation in a non hospital setting, there was a considerable delay before an ambulance with trained medical personnel and a defibrillator would arrive.
-To reduce the delay before defibrillation, there is a move to place defibrillators in public places, work places, schools, etc. Such defibrillators are specially designed to be easy to use by the public and are called “public access defibrillators”.
+In the past, if someone had ventricular fibrillation in a non-hospital setting, there was a considerable delay before an ambulance with trained medical personnel and a defibrillator would arrive.
+To reduce the delay before defibrillation, there is a move to place defibrillators in public places, workplaces, schools, etc. Such defibrillators are specially designed to be easy to use by the public and are called “public access defibrillators”.
 They are also called “automatic external defibrillators” (AED).

 If someone is suspected of having ventricular fibrillation (i.e. cardiac arrest), a member of the public can take a nearby public access defibrillator and follow its instructions.
 The defibrillator comes with two pads attached to wires.
 The instructions will show where to stick the two pads onto the patient.
-The AED, using an electronic voice, will also guide the member of the pubic about what to do.
+The AED, using an electronic voice, will also guide the members of the public about what to do.

 Once connected to the patient, the AED analyses the heart rhythm (it is a very clever piece of equipment) and delivers a defibrillation current if it detects that the patient has ventricular fibrillation.
 I cannot go into details of the various AED devices, but you can see plenty of videos on the internet showing how they are used.
 Also, please find out, in places where you visit often, where the AEDs are located.
-Someday, that information may save someone’s life !
+Someday, that information may save someone’s life!

 Implantable Cardioverter Device (ICD)